-Hal Kohn, Ph.D., received a B.S. in chemistry from the University of Michigan in 1966, and a Ph.D. in chemistry from Pennsylvania State University in 1971.
-He conducted postdoctoral research at Columbia University from 1971 to 1973 with Professor Ronald Breslow.
-Kohn then joined the faculty at the University of Houston in 1973 before coming to the University of North Carolina in 1999.
+Hal Kohn, Ph.D., received a B.S. in chemistry from the University of Michigan in 1966 and a Ph.D. in chemistry from the Pennsylvania State University in 1971.
+He conducted postdoctoral research at Columbia University with Professor Ronald Breslow from 1971 to 1973.
+Kohn then joined the faculty of the Department of Chemistry at the University of Houston in 1973 before coming to the University of North Carolina in 1999 as Kenan Distinguished Professor.
 He retired from the UNC Eshelman School of Pharmacy in 2015 and currently holds the position of professor emeritus.

 Epilepsy refers to the many types of recurrent seizures produced by paroxysmal excessive neuronal discharges in the brain.
 The mainstay of treatment has been the long-term and consistent administration of anticonvulsant drugs.
 Unfortunately, despite the many available therapeutic agents, none are capable of achieving total seizure control and most have disturbing side-effects.

 Pharmacological studies in Khon’s laboratory have led to the discovery of a new class of highly stereoselective anticonvulsant agents termed “functionalized amino acids” (FAAs).
 The lead FAA discovered by us, (R)-N-benzyl-2-acetamido-3-methoxypropionamide (lacosamide, Vimpat), is a first-in-class antiepileptic agent, marketed in the United States and Europe for adjunctive treatment of partial-onset seizures in adults.
 Clinical investigations are underway for the use of lacosamide in monotherapy for partial seizures, children with partial seizures, and primary generalized tonic-clonic seizures.